mischka1981/jarchi-ga-organizeView/README.md

 But in terms of me understanding our IT landscape and keeping an enterprise repository, this layout work is not contributing a lot.
 Thus, an algorithm or any kind of automation is needed in order to save time.

+A short overview of auto layouting options for ArchiMate follows:

+1. [https://declanbright.com/archimate-graph-explorer/] Declan Bright's ArchiMate Graph Explorer uses a force directed graph, with weights assigned to nodes corresponding to their degree of connections.
+This wonderful piece of software has two shortcomings: First of all, the output/ordering can not be exported back to Archi.
+And second, the loaded ArchiMate file cannot exceed 10 megabytes in size because it gets stored in localStorage.
+Thats very easy to workaround, I just store the xml text of that ArchiMate file in a window.-Variable and now the graph explorers shows my 25 megabyte ArchiMate file.
+I will share that here; but I guess anybody who may be using it could think it up on their own.
+2. [https://github.com/ThomasRohde/archi-scripts] There are some scripts that apply DAGRE layout to views.
+DAGRE is fine for trees: Organigrams for tree-like capability maps, for example.
+The things I have on my maps are not a tree at all.